 I really enjoy the camaraderie and creativity of belonging to various art groups, organizations and co-operatives.
 These venues have kept me growing and learning from fellow artists.
 I also love sharing what I know, so I offer fun watercolour workshops for all different levels of ability.

 When I am painting with watercolours my choice of colour palette is purposely limited using the primary colours: a red, a blue and a yellow.
 Then I can create my other colours: the oranges, purples and greens.
 In doing so, there is an instant harmony in my paintings and a vibrancy that can be obtained in this way.
-I am attracted to the strong colour intensity I can achieve with the watercolour medium and it allows the end result to be a bright and crisp painting.
+I am attracted to strong colour intensity that I can achieve with the watercolour medium and it allows the end result to be a bright and crisp painting.
 In my studio I enjoy the freedom of creating large paintings and also the control of working in a miniature format.
 Creatively I combine multiple watercolour techniques on my diverse subjects.
 There are so many options and approaches I can take, it’s a joy!
 One constant tradition (in true watercolour fashion) is I never use any white paint.
 The only white seen in my paintings is always the actual white of the paper.